Made in America (The Sopranos): Music

 In the scene in which Anthony Jr.'s vehicle catches fire while parked on leaves, Anthony and Rhiannon are listening to "It's Alright, Ma (I'm Only Bleeding)" from the album Bringing It All Back Home by Bob Dylan.
 In the final scene, "All That You Dream" by Little Feat plays on the restaurant's speakers as Tony enters the diner ahead of his family.
 The song "Don't Stop Believin'" by Journey then plays throughout the rest of the scene.
 Steve Perry initially refused to clear the song for use, fearing it would be remembered for being part of a death sequence; Chase promised otherwise, and Perry ultimately gave final approval three days before the episode aired.
-Immediately following the episode, the song saw a surge in popularity, with its sales on iTunes growing by 482%; its use in the series is credited with reviving mainstream attention for Journey, who reportedly suffered financial difficulties in the 2000s.
+Immediately following the episode, the song saw a huge surge in popularity, with its sales on iTunes growing by 482%; its use in the series is credited with reviving mainstream attention for Journey, who reportedly suffered financial difficulties in the 2000s.

 Analysis and interpretation

 The final scene of "Made in America" became the subject of intense discussion, controversy, and analysis after its original broadcast.
 The use of an abrupt cut to black followed by several seconds of silence led many viewers to initially believe that their cable or DVR had cut out at a crucial moment.

 Opposing interpretations soon emerged among viewers regarding the ultimate fate of series protagonist Tony Soprano, with some believing that he was killed while others believe that he remains alive (the final shot has led many to speculate that if still alive, Tony will spend the rest of his life in true gangster fashion, "looking over his shoulder").

 One argument for the former points to a conversation that Tony had in the midseason premiere episode "Soprano Home Movies" with his brother-in-law Bobby, in which Bobby comments on how suddenly death can happen in their line of work: "You probably don't even hear it when it happens, right?"
 A flashback to this scene also appears in the final minutes of "The Blue Comet", the episode preceding "Made in America".
 When questioned on the theory, HBO spokesman Quentin Schaffer stated that the conversation is a "legitimate" hint.
-The final scene showing a man who glances at Tony (credited as "Man in Members Only Jacket") and who later goes to the bathroom, has been interpreted as a reference to Michael Corleone retrieving a hidden gun from a restaurant bathroom to kill his enemies in The Godfather (1972); in the episode "Johnny Cakes", it was revealed that this is Tony's favorite scene from the film.
+The final scene showing a man who glances at Tony twice (credited as "Man in Members Only Jacket") and who later goes to the bathroom, has been interpreted as a reference to Michael Corleone retrieving a hidden gun from a restaurant bathroom to kill his enemies in The Godfather (1972); in the episode "Johnny Cakes", it was revealed that this is Tony's favorite scene from the film.